We’re ready for Spring Semester

 These are definitely times of uncertainty, but there is no need to be uncertain about pursuing and continuing one’s education.
-Delgado Community College is ready to welcome every student this fall.
+Delgado Community College is ready to welcome every student this spring.

-Among efforts to be more welcoming to students during the Fall 2020 semester than ever before, Delgado announces an array of new scholarship opportunities.
+Among efforts to be more welcoming to students during the Spring 2021 semester than ever before, Delgado announces an array of new scholarship opportunities.

-Currently enrolled Delgado students who are continuing their studies in the fall can earn a $600 “Think 30 Award.”
-They must register for and maintain at least 15 credit hours during Fall Semester.
+Currently enrolled Delgado students who are continuing their studies in the spring can earn a $600 “Think 30 Award.”
+They must register for and maintain at least 15 credit hours during Spring Semester.
 The name of the award is based on the fact that students who enroll for 30 credit hours each year are more likely to graduate faster and at less cost.

 Students who enroll for at least 15 credit hours in a Technical Division program at Delgado can earn a $600 “Delgado Tech Success Award.”

-Students who recently completed the HiSET high-school equivalency diploma are eligible for a Delgado “Achiever Scholarship Award” to help pay for Fall 2020 classes.
+Students who recently completed the HiSET high-school equivalency diploma are eligible for a Delgado “Achiever Scholarship Award” to help pay for Spring 2021 classes.
 Those who enroll for 12 credit hours can earn $500; those enrolling for six credit hours can earn $250.

 Streamlined Tuition and Fees

 For years, students who are not Louisiana residents have been assessed a non-resident fee when enrolling at Delgado.
-That fee will not be charged to anyone enrolling for classes at Delgado as of the Fall 2020 semester.
+That fee will not be charged to anyone enrolling for classes at Delgado as of the Spring 2021 semester.

 Also, Delgado has eliminated the $40 application fee charged to non-residents enrolling in online classes.
-There will be no application fee to enroll for any classes offered by the college as of Fall 2020.
+There will be no application fee to enroll for any classes offered by the college as of Spring 2021.